clagms/2023.ANNSIM.ErrorEstimators.Reproducibility/README.md

 # 2023.ANNSIM.ErrorEstimators.Reproducibility

+This repository contains the code necessary to reproduce the results presented in the paper:
+> Inci, Emin Oguz, Cláudio Gomes, Jan Croes, and Wim Desmet.
+“Error Estimators for Adaptive Scheduling Algorithm for Serial Co-Simulation.”
+In Annual Modelling and Simulation Conference.
+Ontario, Canada, 2023.

 ## Contacts

-For help setting up and running this reproducibility package, please open an issue, or contact the contributors directly.
+For help setting up and running this reproducibility package, please contact the contributors directly.
+Their email is in the paper.

+If you have any issues that you think are caused by poor documentation or code, please open an issue.

 ## Code Description